Click here to learn more about Social Justice at East Shore

 Khasi Hills Partner Church

 Since 2007, East Shore Unitarian Church has had two partner congregations in the Khasi Hills of Northeast India, located in the state of Meghalaya in the foothills of the Himalaya Mountains.The Smit congregation has a membership of about 45 and the church in Kharang has a membership of about 250 people.
 The roots of Unitarianism in the Khasi Hills go back to 1887, when Hajom Kissor Singh, a convert from Welsh Calvinsim who had been influenced by the sermons of William Ellery Channing, held the first Unitarian service in Northeast India.
-The Khasi Hill Partner Church Ministry Team meets twice a month between Sunday services, and is open to new members.
+The Khasi Hills Partner Church Ministry Team welcomes new members.
+For more information see our bulletin board in the North Room or contact the church office.
+They meet after worship on 3rd Sundays in the Library.

 Every second Sunday of the month East Shore takes the entire morning offering and gives it away to a social justice cause outside our church walls.
 We select the monthly recipient agency and educate the congregation about the agency’s work through Sunday morning Forums.
 We try to match the offering with the theme of the service.